nibalizer/ibmcloud-ansible/Readme.md

 Ansible playbooks and utilities for working with the [IBM Cloud](https://cloud.ibm.com).
 Also see the [ansible-collection-ibm](https://github.com/IBM-Cloud/ansible-collection-ibm).

 Most require an ansible inventory file.
-We provide a [dynamic inventory script](https://github.com/nibalizer/ibmcloud-ansible#dynamic-inventory) for IBM Cloud VPC.
+You can create one easily as below or we provide a [dynamic inventory script](https://github.com/nibalizer/ibmcloud-ansible#dynamic-inventory) for IBM Cloud VPC.

 Inventory: